google/jpegli/doc/developing_in_github.md

 This mismatch can cause at least two problems:

-*) the jpeg xl codebase may not compile due to third_party library version mismatch if e.g. API changed or a submodule was added/removed.
+*) the jpegli codebase may not compile due to third_party library version mismatch if e.g. API changed or a submodule was added/removed.

 *) when using `commit -a` your commit, which may be a technical change